 A diagnosis of the oligospermia can easily be missed or delayed because a man can be unaware of the condition until he attempts to make a woman pregnant.
 Embarrassment and not being honest with the health care provider about specific symptoms, such as discharge from the penis, can also delay a diagnosis of an underlying sexually transmitted disease.

-Because of these ...more misdiagnosis »
+Because of these factors, it is ...more misdiagnosis »

 Symptoms of Oligospermia